 The different ways you can get tested are covered below.

-Home test kits can be delivered to someone’s door so they can test themselves and their family without leaving the house.
-Home test kit availability will be initially limited, but more will become available.
+Home test kits can be delivered to your door so you can test yourself and your family without leaving your home.

 Mobile testing units

 Mobile testing units travel around the UK to increase access to coronavirus testing.
 They respond to need, travelling to test essential workers at sites including care homes, police stations and prisons.